 Mark's practice encompasses a broad range of commercial disputes, including technology and intellectual property litigation, protection of trade secrets, breaches of fiduciary obligation, and fraud.
 He has particular ...

-Sarah is an associate in Lawson Lundell’s Commercial Litigation group, where she advises and acts for clients in a wide range of commercial disputes.
-She has assisted clients with matters being litigated at all levels of court and ...
+Sarah is an associate in Lawson Lundell’s Litigation and Dispute Resolution Group, where she advises and acts for clients in a wide range of commercial disputes.
+Sarah has experience representing clients in litigation involving ...

 Joel Schachter is a lawyer in the litigation and dispute resolution group.
 He has assisted with matters before all levels of court in British Columbia, and in various forms of alternative dispute resolution including mediation and ...